-The Bonds are being issued pursuant to the laws of the State of Texas, particularly Chapter 1207, Texas Government Code, as amended ("Chapter 1207"), Chapter 1371, as amended, Texas Government Code ("Chapter 1371"), an ordinance (the "Ordinance") adopted by the City Council of the City (the "City Council") on November 15, 2022, and the City's Home Rule Charter.
-As permitted by the provisions of Chapters 1207 and 1371, the City Council, in the Ordinance, delegated the authority to certain City officials (each an "Authorized Official") to execute an approval certificate (the "Approval Certificate") establishing the pricing terms for the Bonds.
+The Certificates are being issued pursuant to the Constitution and general laws of the State of Texas (the "State") pursuant to the provisions of the Certificate of Obligation Act of 1971, as amended, Texas Local Government Code Section 271.041 through Section 271.064, Chapter 1502, as amended, Texas Government Code, Chapter 1371, as amended, Texas Government Code ("Chapter 1371"), the City's Home Rule Charter, and an ordinance (the "Ordinance") to be adopted by the City Council of the City on March 19, 2024.
+As permitted by the provisions of Chapter 1371, the City Council, in the Ordinance, will delegate the authority to certain City officials (each, an "Authorized Official") to execute an approval certificate (the "Approval Certificate") establishing the pricing terms for the Certificates.